engity-com/bifroest/docs/usecases.md

 You simply want to use something else than [OpenSSH sshd](https://man.openbsd.org/sshd.8), Bifröst will do this, too. 😉 Just use << asset_link("contrib/configurations/sshd-dropin-replacement.yaml", "this configuration") >>.

+Bifröst supports the vast majority of common OpenSSH setups.
+Only a small number of specialized edge cases are not supported, including some [`authorized_keys` options](reference/data-type.md#authorized-keys) such as `no-touch-required`.

 ## More topics
 * [Configuration](reference/configuration.md)